Geographic Information Systems (GIS)

 - Sabah Jabbouri

 GIS is a rapidly emerging field in technology.
-Green River offers a hands-on learning environment that prepares you to embark on this new and exciting career path.
 Geographic Information Systems (GIS) is a database management system that handles large amounts of information in a digital map format.
 It organizes this information into computer databases, performs various data manipulations, and analyses and displays spatially referenced information both graphically and numerically.

 GIS efficiently manages sophisticated databases by improving information management, resulting in better decision-making capabilities.